puppetlabs/puppet-docs/source/references/3.6.2/man/parser.markdown

 syncing any resources.
 If no manifest files are provided, it will validate the default site manifest.</p>

+<p>When validating with --parser current, the validation stops after the first
+encountered issue.</p>

+<p>When validating with --parser future, multiple issues per file are reported up
+to the settings of max_error, and max_warnings.
+The processing stops after having reported issues for the first encountered file with errors.</p>

 <p><code>RETURNS</code></p>

 <p>Nothing, or the first syntax error encountered.</p></dd>